Foodynooby/foodys-priority-manager/README.md

 ### how 2 use
 1. download the latest release from the releases page
 2. extract the .zip file
-3. (optional) run foodypriority_config.exe to:
+3. (optional) run foodypriorityconfig.exe to:
-- add or remove apps
+- add or remove apps (find the exact names in the details section of task manager)
 - set their CPU priority
 - change scan interval
 - toggle on/off autostart